PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 After that, you will be able to merge your work into main.

 First, you will need to update main so switch to main and pull the changes.
-For the sake of the workshop, you will push a file named "coworker_feature.txt" on main containing "Most awaited feature".
+For the sake of the workshop, you will push a file named `coworker_feature.txt` on main containing "Most awaited feature".

 Then go back to your branch and use `git rebase` onto main.
 Now you would resolve conflicts if there are any.